 Yes, you can!
 Try adding some cocoa powder or chocolate syrup into the filter basket before screwing on the top chamber.
 Once you finish brewing, your 6 cup Moka pot will make a deliciously rich drink that’s perfect for serving with dessert!

-The 6 cup Moka pot is a stovetop coffee maker that produces rich, full-bodied espresso or delicious Americano.
+The 6 cup Moka pot is a stovetop coffee maker that produces rich, full-bodied espresso or delicious coffee.
 It’s easy to use and clean up after.
-If you’re looking for an inexpensive way to make great-tasting coffee at home, the six-cup Moka pot should be your first choice!
+If you’re looking for an inexpensive way to make great-tasting morning coffee at home, the six-cup Moka pot should be your first choice!

 We hope that this article has helped you learn how to use a 6 cup Moka pot.
 If you have any questions, please don’t hesitate to leave us a message in the comments section below!

 - The Complete Guide to Moka Pot Sizes